Cousin Erk Aldrich, Dillon Lynch, Betty and Sheila Lynch. All photos courtesy Sheila Lynch, unless otherwise indicated.

 Then, please behold below one of the happiest days of our family’s history, the 1987 marriage of the eldest daughter of six, my Irish twin, Nancy Lynch to Tony Aldrich.
 Betty is in the back row (second from the left), warmly radiant in a blue dress suit.
 Also pictured (L-R) Sheila Lynch, Maureen Lynch, Kathleen Lynch, Sharon Lynch, Tony Aldrich, bride Nancy Lynch Aldrich, Norm Lynch, Anne Lynch, Kevin Lynch, Kathleen Naab Lynch.

-Scrapbook shots: A Tolstoian “Happy Family”? (by now, it’s complicated, you know, only one of us is still married, baby sister Anne).
-Below it’s me and six sisters (count ’em), including Maureen’s then-spouse Rob Traub, at far right.
+Scrapbook shots: Below it’s me and six sisters (count ’em), including Maureen’s spouse Rob Traub, at far right.
 And below that, Betty’s graduation picture from the Lawton School of Medical Assistance.

 Betty and Dillon visited Milwaukee very occasionally in the summer.
 Here’s a fun outing at the Milwaukee Museum, with Uncle Kev hamming it up (frozen Tyrannosaurus Rex face?) for Dillon’s amusement.
 Betty and Dillon in foreground, Grandpa Norm seated in background.
 Photo by Sharon Lynch